Loading Now

 Post Type Selectors

-Most dream interpretation on Islamic Dream is attributed to Muhammad Ibn Siren (653-729 CE).
-However, Ibn Siren, without a shadow of a doubt, did not write any book on dream interpretation.
-He did, however, write a compilation of Abu Huraira’s (ra) narrations from the Prophet (pbuh) along with the opinions of Abu Huraira (ra).
-This text was kept by his brother, Yahyaa Ibn Siren, because Muhammed Ibn Siren, in his later days, did not like to keep books.
+Most dream interpretation of the Islamic Dream is attributed to Muhammad Ibn Sirin (653-729 CE).
+However, Ibn Sirin, without a doubt, did not write any book on dream interpretation.
+He did, however, compile narrations from Abu Huraira (ra) along with the opinions of Abu Huraira (ra) pertaining to the Prophet (pbuh).
+His brother, Yahyaa Ibn Sirin preserved this text, as Muhammad Ibn Sirin, in his later years, preferred not to keep books.

-Prophet Muhammad (pbuh) said, “Indeed the worst of lies is that of a person who falsely claims to have dream.”
+Prophet Muhammad (pbuh) said, “Indeed, the worst of lies is that of a person who falsely claims to have had a dream.”
 (Sahih Al-Bukhari).
-Also ‘Whoever claims to have dream which he did not have, will be ordered to tie two barley grains together, which he will never be able to do; and if somebody eavesdrop on some people’s conversation which they didn’t want him to hear or they tried to keep away from him, then molten lead will be poured into his ears on the Day of Resurrection; and whosoever makes a picture (of a being with a soul) will be punished on the Day of Resurrection and (will) be ordered to put a soul in it, which he will not be able to do.”
+Furthermore, ‘Whoever claims to have had a dream which he did not experience will be ordered to tie two barley grains together, which he will never be able to do; and if someone eavesdrops on the conversation of others whom they did not wish to hear, or from whom they tried to keep away, then molten lead will be poured into his ears on the Day of Resurrection; and whosoever makes an image of a being with a soul will be punished on the Day of Resurrection and will be commanded to put a soul in it, which he will not be able to do.”
 (Sahih Al-Bukhari).

-His also reported as saying that anyone who invents a lie linking it to him or his own father or friend, he will not even smell the sweet fragrance of Jannah.
+He is also reported to have said that anyone who fabricates a lie connecting it to him, his father, or his friend will not even catch a whiff of the sweet fragrance of Jannah.

-His also reported as saying: “There are three persons whom Allah will punish severely on the Day of Qiyaamah:
+He is also reported to have said: “There are three individuals whom Allah will punish severely on the Day of Qiyaamah:

-It is advisable for a person who sees an unpleasant or disturbing dream that he spits thrice on his left side as soon as he wakes up and thereafter seek Allah’s protection from the accursed devil.
-Prophet Muhammad (pbuh) and his followers used to do likewise.
+It is advisable for anyone who experiences an unpleasant or disturbing dream to spit thrice on their left side as soon as they wake up and then seek Allah’s protection from the accursed devil.
+Prophet Muhammad (pbuh) and his followers used to do the same.

 THE THREE TYPES OF ISLAMIC DREAMS